obj-imp/cncpiserver/README.md

-# ShopServer (Raspberry Pi 5) — README
+# ShopServer (Raspberry Pi 4/5) — README

-This repository contains the installer and supporting files for ShopServer: a headless Raspberry Pi 5 NVMe-based file server that exposes:
+This repository contains the installer and supporting files for ShopServer: a headless Raspberry Pi 4/5 file server that exposes:

-- `main` network share (on NVMe)
+- `main` network share (backs the `/srv/shopserver/shopserver` directory; if a dedicated NVMe is formatted it will be mounted there)
 - auto-mounted `removable`, `removable2`, ... shares for USB disks
 - a minimal Flask web UI (status, access logs)
 - udev-based auto-mounting and Samba share generation